planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 ---

 {{< headless-note title="Prerequisites" >}}
 Before you can go through this example you need to first setup your environment.
-If you haven't then go through our [Getting started](/getting-started) guide to do that.
+You can find out how to do that in our [Getting started](/getting-started) guide .
 {{< /headless-note >}}

 In this example you will learn how to make your unit aim at the opponent.